Xela3026/yabbr-docs/docs/campaigns/general.md

 [comment]: <> (I might also need to use Docusaurs tabs in some of my pages instead to break up the content.
 The general campaign docs could really use this.)

+[comment]: <> (finish domain docs with the verificaiton and DNS stuff)

+[comment]: <> (I need more information about DNS, and verification of domains, sender ids, and virtual numbers)

+[comment]: <> (emails and api keys are good in channels.
+Domains I need to talk about verificaiton, management, dns etc.)